 MathWorks, Inc. is the leading developer and provider of software for technical and scientific calculations.
 The products MATLAB®, Simulink®, and Stateflow® offer engineers a comprehensive environment for developing and simulating embedded software.
 We have been a MathWorks Product Partner since 2013 with the MES Test Manager® (MTest), our ISO 26262 test framework for Simulink® and Embedded Coder®.

-dSPACE is a leading manufacturer of engineering tools for developing and testing mechatronic control systems.
+dSPACE is an internationally leading provider of simulation and test solutions for developing networked, autonomous, and electrically powered vehicles.
 MES develops model checks for MISRA, TargetLink, and AUTOSAR in cooperation with dSPACE.
-We have been a TargetLink Strategic Partner of dSPACE since June 2010 and, via the tools MES Model Examiner® (MXAM), MES Test Manager® (MTest), and MES M-XRAY® (MXRAY), we provide core components for implementing the TargetLink Reference Workflow.
+We have been a dSPACE Strategic Partner since June 2010 and, via the tools MES Model Examiner® (MXAM), MES Model & Refactor® (MoRe) and, MES Test Manager® (MTest), we provide core components for implementing the TargetLink Reference Workflow.

 MES and SAE International are collaborating on the training workshops offered as part of the MES Academy.
 In 2017, SAE International included the training workshop “Model-based Development of Embedded Software in Compliance with ISO 26262 – Challenges and Effective Solutions” in its Functional Safety Training catalog.
 MES can now award an “SAE Certificate of Competency” to participants who successfully pass an evaluation exercise at the end of the training workshop.